Plan the conversation carefully.

 Check the real moment

-This is the moment when listening without defensiveness needs one honest next move, not a polished speech or a final verdict on the relationship.
+This is the moment when how to listen needs one honest next move, not a polished speech or a final verdict on the relationship.

-Trying to solve all of listening without defensiveness before making one clear request.
+- Trying to solve all of how to listen before making one clear request.

-If this conversation about listening without defensiveness gets too tense, I want to pause and return to one issue.
+- If this conversation about how to listen gets too tense, I want to pause and return to one issue.

 Try this before the conversation

-1. Write one sentence that names listening without defensiveness without diagnosing anyone.
+- Write one sentence that names how to listen without diagnosing anyone.

 Words you can adapt

-I want to talk about listening without defensiveness, and I am trying to keep this to one clear next step.
+I want to talk about how to listen, and I am trying to keep this to one clear next step.

 The part I am asking about is this specific moment, not your whole intent.